Weaving Worldsheet Supermultiplets from the Worldlines Within: Worldsheet Supermultiplets

-\paragraph{Tensor Product Adinkras:} The tensor product of Adinkras refines the tensor product of graphs\cite{rR+T-Combi} by accounting for the fact that Adinkra nodes are bi-partitioned into bosons and fermions, drawn at a height determined by the engineering dimension, and that edges are either solid or dashed in such a way that every 2-colored quadrangle consists of an odd number of dashed edges. {\bsf\boldmath Tensor product ({\itshape p,q}\,)-Adinkras} (Adinkras with $p$ of the edge-colors depicting $\rD_{\a+}$-action and $q$ of them $\rD_{\ad-}$-action) are constructed as follows: \goodbreak \begin{cons}[tensor product (p,q)-Adinkras] $~$ \begin{enumerate}\itemsep=-3pt \item Given two Adinkras $\cA_+$ and $\cA_-$ depicting two adinkraic worldline supermultiplets, $\cA_+$ will depict the $\rD_{\a+}$-action, and $\cA_-$ the $\rD_{\ad-}$-action in $\cA_+\,{\otimes}\,\cA_-$.
+\paragraph{Tensor Product Adinkras:} The tensor product of Adinkras refines the standard tensor product of graphs\cite{rR+T-Combi} by accounting for the fact that Adinkra nodes are bi-partitioned into bosons and fermions, drawn at a height determined by the engineering dimension, and that edges are either solid or dashed in such a way that every 2-colored quadrangle has an odd number of dashed edges. {\bsf\boldmath Tensor product ({\itshape p,q}\,)-Adinkras} (Adinkras with $p$ of the edge-colors depicting $\rD_{\a+}$-action and $q$ of them $\rD_{\ad-}$-action) are constructed as follows: \goodbreak \begin{cons}[tensor product (p,q)-Adinkras] $~$ \begin{enumerate}\itemsep=-3pt \item Given two Adinkras $\cA_+$ and $\cA_-$ depicting two adinkraic worldline supermultiplets, $\cA_+$ will depict the $\rD_{\a+}$-action, and $\cA_-$ the $\rD_{\ad-}$-action in $\cA_+\,{\otimes}\,\cA_-$.
+Each vertex in $\cA_\pm$ is drawn at the height proportional to the engineering dimension of the corresponding component field; each component field also has a definite spin.

 \item Draw a copy of $\cA_+$ in the place of every node of $\cA_-$, but flip the boson/fermion (node) and solid/dashed (edge) parity in the copies of $\cA_+$ that replace fermionic nodes of $\cA_-$; as convenient, exaggerate the size of $\cA_-$.